• Skip to primary navigation

 Instead of purchasing dehydrated potatoes, buy fresh potatoes, make a batch of mashed potatoes, and freeze them in portions you use.
 This is a less expensive and healthier alternative to buying packaged dehydrated potatoes.

-Make your own pancake/muffin mix and store it in an airtight container.
+Make your pancake/muffin mix and store it in an airtight container.
 Ready to use the next time you want pancakes or muffins.

 Avoid purchasing prepared meals from the freezer section.
 Instead, make a double batch of a recipe and freeze it.